 NIMH Recruitment of Participants in Clinical Research Policy

-- NIMH Grants Management Specialists and/or Contract Specialists ensure that NIMH actions comply with federal regulations and NIH policy.
-They receive documents for inclusion in the official grant or contract files and specify the appropriate terms and conditions for the award statement.
-Awards will not be issued without proper documentation:
+- NIMH Grants Management Specialists (GMSs) and/or Contract Management Specialists (CMSs) ensure that NIMH actions comply with federal regulations and NIH policy.
+They receive documents for inclusion in the official grant or contract files and specify the appropriate terms and conditions for the award notice.
+Awards will not be issued without proper documentation, including:

-- Pre-determined recruitment milestones that are expected to be met by the PI/recipient.
+- Pre-determined recruitment milestones that are expected to be met.

 - Any other identified requirements for completion of the approved research project.